veronikakontos/Book-Club/README.md

 ## Features
 - Login and registration with validation and Bcrypt for password security
-- Thoughts about book - AKA reviews
+- Thoughts about the book - AKA reviews
 - Borrow function
 - Return function
 - Edit function